karanpargal/sheCab_App/README.md

 ## Tech Stack 🔨
 1. Solidity
 2. Smart Contracts
-3. React.js
+3. Flutter
-4. Tailwind CSS
+4. Firestore
 5. Hardhat
+6. Google cloud API

 ## Challenges we ran into 🏃‍♂️

 1. Deployment of smart contract was challenging for us.

-2. Integrating the front end app with the backend was difficult for us.
+2. Integrating the app with the backend was difficult for us.

-3. We couldn't work around with google api to provide accurate location for the app.
+3. It was hard to work around with google API to provide accurate location for the app.

 ## Accomplishments that we're proud of 🏅
 1. Successfully deployed smart contract on polygon testnet.
-2. Created a functional web-application.
+2. Created a functional mobile-application.
-3. Successfully deployed web-application.

 ## What's next ⏭
- 1. We plan to extend this to a mobile application for easier access.
- 2. We plan to add group pooling in the app.
+ 1. We plan to add group pooling in the app.

 ## Collaborators 🤖
 | Name      | GitHub Profile     |